Stop Worrying About How You’ll Pay For Life… And Start Enjoying It, Instead…

 Right now, for instance, I've got my eye on three cities in particular—one in South America, one in Europe, and one in Asia—that are continuing to provide double-digit investment yields even in this very uncertain global investment climate.
 This is a time for back-to-basics investing, and these three markets have solid fundamentals.
 In Overseas Living Letter, I'll show you how you can position yourself for profit...

 - Extraordinary communities for good-value living all over the planet... places you simply won't read about anywhere else.

 I have one in mind.
 It's a seaside town in Uruguay with a high-end, Bohemian feel to it.
 It's clean, well-maintained, safe.
 You can dine at local, waterfront seafood restaurants or choose Italian or sushi.
 You can even get high tea in the afternoon.
 The galleries and boutiques will satisfy the shopper in you.
-Yet for all its great attributes, you can still buy a home there for between $50,000 and $150,000...
+Yet for all its great attributes, you can still buy a home there for between US$50,000 and US$150,000...

 - How much money you really need for an overseas retirement... and how to invest and spend along the way.

 —Robert C., Spain